All 10 aboard floatplane presumed dead after crash near Whidbey Island

 Northwest Seaplanes struck an unspecified settlement with the Cavners before the lawsuit went to trial.
 Later, the trial court and the Washington State Court of Appeals both ruled that Northwest Seaplanes’ actions had not caused the crash, court records show.

 Federal transportation records indicate at least 14 fatal crashes have been reported involving the de Havilland DHC-3 Otter floatplane.
-The NTSB reports it has investigated 59 crashes involving that plane, including eight fatal crashes that killed a total of 18 people between 1975 and August 2004, when the last fatal Otter crash occurred in McGrath, Alaska.
+The NTSB reports it has investigated 59 crashes involving that plane, including eight fatal crashes that killed a total of 18 people between 1975 and August 2004.

 Six of those crashes happened in Alaska, with others in Puerto Rico and Texas.